stevenjlm/flow-estimation/README.md

 Contains all the python code for the project.
 The main scripts, or driver scripts are at the root.
 The Objs directory is a python package with all the modules that implement the project.

-### The Letter Directory

-Write-ups and presentations are in the letter directory.

 ## Comments/Discussion

 For the case of a linear ODE's I think Gibb's sampling is not a good method.
 A more straight-forward optimization approach is probably better and faster, so I will look into that more closely.